Florida Spring: Alexander Springs

 Location: Ocala, Florida

-Located in the Ocala National Forest, Alexander Springs Recreation Area has everything a family needs for a day of fun in the sun.
+Alexander Springs Recreation Area is located in the Ocala National Forest and has everything a family needs for a day of fun in the sun.
 There are hiking trails, swimming, snorkeling, canoeing, picnicking, and more waiting to be explored.